kiki-le-singe/react-redux-boilerplate/README.md

 $ npm start
 ```

 Starts up express server to serve your app at `localhost:8080`.
 HMR will be enabled in development.
+The style guides will be generated in `~/styleguide`.

 ```shell
 $ npm compile